 It is all because of the way credit works in this country.

-Prior to 1999, when you wanted credit, you went to the bank or lender and filled out an application, a credit report was done and the lender decided whether or not to lend you its money.
+Before 1999, when you wanted credit, you went to the bank or lender and fill out an application, a credit report was done and the lender decided whether or not to lend you its money.

 Everything changed with the repeal of the Glass-Steagall Act by the Gramm–Leach–Bliley Act in 1999.
 The Glass-Steagall Act had been passed into law after the great depression to keep separate investment banking which issued securities and commercial banks which accepted deposits.

-In essence when you apply for a credit card, loan, home loan, etc., the lender gives you the credit on paper and then makes its profit from selling off your promise to repay the purchase or the loan.
+In essence, when you apply for a credit card, loan, home loan, etc., the lender gives you credit on paper and then makes its profit from selling off your promise to repay the purchase or the loan.